ronanyeah/nodejs-server-examples/README.md

 # Node.js Server Glitches

-Three [Glitches](https://glitch.com) demonstrating the different approaches to writing a Node.js server with the bare minimum of package dependencies.
+Three [Glitches](https://glitch.com) demonstrating different approaches to writing a Node.js server with the bare minimum of package dependencies.
 This is intended to demonstrate:
 - Static file serving
 - Text response
 - JSON response